Last updated on January 9th, 2024

 Interested in going to Sofievka with a guide?
 Don’t miss out on this recommended tour!

-Another popular place for a day trip from Kiev is the residence of former President of Ukraine Viktor Yanukovich.
-After his home and surrounding territory was turned into a public park, it started to make many lists of the best things to do in and around Kiev.
+Another popular place for a day trip from Kyiv is the residence of former President of Ukraine Viktor Yanukovich.
+After his home and surrounding territory was turned into a public park, it started to make many lists of the best things to do in and around Kyiv.

 For the best experience, rent a golf car, open-top car for six people or a bike near the entrance.
 Exploring everything on foot may be exhausting.
 There is a lot to discover.
 Bike rental costs 50 UAH ($2) per hour.
-Also, feel free to lay down on the lawn to have a picnic or just relax.
+Also, feel free to lay down on the lawn to have a picnic, read a book (about Ukraine, ha), or just relax.

-A visit to Mezhygirye can be a solid one day trip from Kiev.
-However, you can always spend half a day there and combine it with a trip to nearby Kiev Sea which I mentioned above.
+A visit to Mezhygirye can be a solid one day trip from Kyiv.
+However, you can always spend half a day there and combine it with a trip to nearby Kyiv Sea which I mentioned above.

 How to get to Mezhygirye Residence: